Guns N’ Roses Shout Wrong City, Announce U.S. Tour, Beat Up Donald Trump Piñata

 — BRIGGS AKA BIG SIGH (@BriggsGE) February 14, 2017

-While calling out the wrong city name at any concert could be disastrous, the long held and fiercely defended rivalry between Australia’s Sydney and Melbourne meant that this gaffe was a particularly awkward one.
+While calling out the wrong city name at any concert could be disastrous, the long-held and fiercely-defended rivalry between Australia’s Sydney and Melbourne meant that this gaffe was a particularly awkward one.

-Guns N’ Roses were quick to apologize for the mistake of their announcer, who has been with the group for 30 years, and judging by the majority of the comments on Facebook and Twitter, fans were happy to let the mistake go, and praised the group for an incredible performance.
+Guns N’ Roses were quick to apologize for the mistake of their announcer, who has been with the group for 30 years.
+Judging by the majority of the comments on Facebook and Twitter, fans were happy to let the mistake go and praised the group for an incredible performance.

 Melbourne!
 WOW!!
 70k strong 2nite.
 Don't b2 hard on McBob 4saying 'Sydney' in the intro…his wife and fam r fom here.
 Hell catch it plenty!